100% Mercury-Free Fillings

-Smiles Peru uses two types of restorations in order to improve teeth with cavities or teeth with amalgam fillings: adhesive resins (tooth colored fillings) and porcelain onlays/inlays.
+Smiles Peru uses two types of restorations in order to restore teeth with cavities or teeth with amalgam fillings: adhesive resins (tooth-colored fillings) and porcelain onlays/inlays.
 These tooth restorations not only look natural, but also make teeth resistant to future bacteria filtrations, which often occur with mercury fillings.

 Just as important as eliminating cavities is the removal of amalgam fillings in the mouth.
 Mercury and “silver” amalgams (which actually contain up to 50% mercury) have been recommended to be phased out in Europe and are gradually being used less in the United States due to the toxicity of the materials.
 Furthermore, mercury and silver amalgam also make a very weak mechanical union with the tooth – allowing filtration of bacteria in 90% of cases.
 This makes the tooth more likely to need a root canal in the future.

-Tooth colored fillings with adhesive resins or porcelain onlays/inlays, on the other hand, make a chemical bond with the tooth, preventing future bacterial filtrations that could cause cavities beneath the reconstruction or a spontaneous pain in the treated tooth.
+Tooth-colored fillings with adhesive resins or porcelain onlays/inlays, on the other hand, make a chemical bond with the tooth, helping prevent future bacterial filtrations that could cause cavities beneath the reconstruction or a spontaneous pain in the treated tooth.
 Whether restoring teeth by filling new cavities, or replacing old amalgam fillings, Smiles Peru assures you your teeth will look and function like new.
 Contact us today for a filling price quote and to schedule an appointment.

 When tooth decay or fracture is so extensive that a direct restoration, such as a composite filling, would compromise the structural integrity of the restored tooth or provide substandard opposition to occlusal (i.e., biting) forces, an inlay may be necessary.
 Inlays are indirect restorations (filling) consisting of a solid substance fitted to a cavity in a tooth and cemented into place.
 Porcelain and gold inlays are popular choices at our Lima dental clinic.
 Inlays are used when a crown is not necessary, but a filling is insufficient to correct the problem.